-The generation prices are calibrated to fully recover VCE's costs.
-The generation price formula uses Locational Marginal Prices (LMP) provided by the California Independent System Operator (CAISO) and a marginal energy capacity cost from PG&E's latest General Rate Case (GRC).
+The generation price formula will use the Locational Marginal Prices (LMP) provided by the California Independent System Operator (CAISO) and a marginal energy capacity cost from PG&E's General Rate Case (GRC).
+All non-marginal costs, like non-bypassble charges and customer fees will be collected through a subscription, which will be determined using the customer's historical usage.